top of page

 IMG_0531_edited_edited.png

-For our unit’s presentation, we chose to move away from a traditional pin-up and design booklet format, instead, showcasing our work through an interactive website and introductory video.
+For our unit’s presentation, we chose to move away from a traditional pin-up and design booklet format, instead showcasing our work through an interactive website and video.
+This was done to communicate a complicated set of information in a user-friendly way.

 CLICK A SCALE OF RESEARCH TO LEARN MORE